-lected under this subparagraph shall be

-paid to the Treasury of the United States

-in a form and manner specified by the Sec retary of the Treasury.

-5 (2) CHANGES IN ENROLLMENT PERMITTED

-6 WITHOUT MEDICAL UNDERWRITING DURING ANNUAL

-7 OPEN ENROLLMENT PERIODS FOR THOSE MAINTAIN8 ING CONTINUOUS COVERAGE.-

-9 (A) DURING SECOND OPEN ENROLLMENT 10 PERIOD.-In the case of a qualified resident 11 who maintains continuous coverage (not includ-12 ing any breaks in coverage of less than 63 13 days) during the period after the initial open 14 enrollment period under subsection (b)(2) and 15 through the second annual open enrollment pe-16 riod established by the State consistent with 17 subsection (b)(1), the State shall require health 18 insurance issuers to permit such residents dur-19 ing such second annual open enrollment period 20 to change the qualified health plan coverage in 21 which the individual is enrolled without medical 22 underwriting.
+1 lected under this subparagraph shall be 2 paid to the Treasury of the United States 3 in a form and manner specified by the Sec 4 retary of the Treasury.
+5 (2) Changes in enrollment permitter 6 WITHOUT MEDICAL UNDERWRITING DURING ANNUAL 7 OPEN ENROLLMENT PERIODS FOR THOSE MAINTAIN 8 ING CONTINUOUS COVERAGE.- 9 (A) During second open enrollment 10 PERIOD.-In the case of a qualified residen- 11 who maintains continuous coverage (not includ 12 ing any breaks in coverage of less than 65 13 days) during the period after the initial oper 14 enrollment period under subsection (b)(2) and 15 through the second annual open enrollment pe 16 riod established by the State consistent with 17 subsection (b)(1), the State shall require health 18 insurance issuers to permit such residents dur 19 ing such second annual open enrollment period 20 to change the qualified health plan coverage in 21 which the individual is enrolled without medica 22 underwriting.
+23 (B) During third and subsequent 24 OPEN ENROLLMENT PERIODS.-In the case of a 25 qualified resident who maintains continuous

-23 (B) DURING THIRD AND SUBSEQUENT

-24 OPEN ENROLLMENT PERIODS.-In the case of a

-25 qualified resident who maintains continuous

 1 coverage for a period of 18 months or longer 2 (not including any breaks in coverage of less 3 than 63 days) as of the initial date of a third or subsequent annual open enrollment period 4 5 established by the State under subsection 6 (b)(1), the State shall require health insurance 7 issuers to permit such residents during such an 8 open enrollment period to change the qualified 9 health plan coverage in which the individual is 10 enrolled without medical underwriting.
-11 SEC.
+SEC.
 108. APPLICATION OF HEALTH SAVINGS ACCOUNTS IN 12 RELATION TO MEDICAID.
 13 (a) IN GENERAL.-Title XIX of the Social Security Act (42 U.S.C.
 1396 et seq.) is amended by adding at 14 15 the end the following new section: 16 "SEC.
 1947.
 PROVISIONS RELATING TO HEALTH SAVINGS 17 ACCOUNTS.
-18 "(a) DISREGARDING ROTH HSA IN DETERMINING 19 Assets and Income for Medicaid Eligibility De-20 TERMINATIONS OTHER THAN FOR LONG-TERM CARE 21 SERVICES.-The assets in a health savings account under 22 section 223 of the Internal Revenue Code of 1986, and 23 any income from such assets in such account, shall be disregarded for purposes of determining eligibility for and 24 for purposes of determining eligibility for and the amount of medical assistance for long-term care services (de scribed in section 1917(c)(1)(C)(i)).
+18 "(a) Disregarding Roth HSA in Determining 19 Assets and Income for Medicaid Eligibility De-20 TERMINATIONS OTHER THAN FOR LONG-TERM CARE 21 Services.-The assets in a health savings account under 22 section 223 of the Internal Revenue Code of 1986, and 23 any income from such assets in such account, shall be disregarded for purposes of determining eligibility for and amount of medical assistance under this title, other than